How to Conduct the Best Exit Interview: The Complete Guide

 - You find out how good your hiring process is.
 The exit interview is at the end of a retention failure, but since retention starts with hiring, the interview is still part of the retention chain.
-An optimal hiring process, that feeds retention, is always your goal.
+An optimal hiring process that inspires retention is always your goal.

 - You can ask about specific areas of concern.
-Whether you’re not confident in how your managers are doing, or if your workplace culture or benefit programs are resonating with employees, the exit interview is a good place to find out.
+Whether you’re not confident in how your managers or HR department are doing, or if your workplace culture or benefit programs are resonating with employees, the exit interview is a good place to find out.

 - You can find gaps in salary and benefits.
 An exit interview is a good time to determine how your business compares with others, particularly if the employee is leaving based on salary considerations.

 - You can end things on a positive note.
 While you can’t always control the reasons or situation surrounding an employee leaving, a well-conducted exit interview can help ensure that the last contact with your company is positive.
 That matters.
-They may be in a position to recommend your company to potential future employees or other business connections.
-Think of a departing employee as an “ambassador and customer”.
+In the future, they may be more likely to recommend your company to new employees or other business connections.

 Preparing For An Exit Interview